-Currently celebrating their 52nd year, the award-winning Tennessee Tech Tuba Ensemble is one of, if not the most successful performing collegiate ensembles in history.
-Documented as the most recorded ensemble of its kind in the world, the TTTE will celebrate the release of their 30th recording to be released Fall 2018.
+Celebrating over 55 years in existence, the award-winning Tennessee Tech Tuba Ensemble is one of, if not the most successful performing collegiate ensembles in history.
+Documented as the most recorded ensemble of its kind in the world, the TTTE will celebrate the release of their 31st recording in Fall of 2022.

 Recently selected by The Tennessee Board of Regents to receive the prestigious TBR Academic Excellence and Quality Award, the TTTE is very proud to be the only performing ensemble in the state of Tennessee to receive this award.
 Recognized internationally as the leading group of its kind, the TTTE has an enviable record of twenty-seven recording projects (the most recent recordings on the Mark Records label were submitted and accepted by the National Academy of Recording Arts and Sciences to be included on its “Grammy Entry List.”), eight Carnegie Hall appearances, two World’s Fairs performances, numerous national and international conference engagements, an over 50-year history of performances from Preservation Hall in New Orleans to the Spoleto Festival in Charleston to the Kennedy Center in Washington, DC and is responsible for the composition and arrangement of more music for the tuba than any other single source.